GeneralBots/botbook/src/06-gbdialog/universal-messaging.md

 ## Summary

-Universal messaging means your BASIC scripts work across all channels without modification.
-BotServer handles the complexity of channel-specific formatting and delivery, letting you focus on the conversation logic.
+Universal messaging means your BASIC scripts work across all channels without modification. botserver handles the complexity of channel-specific formatting and delivery, letting you focus on the conversation logic.